Bridging Composite and Real: Towards End-to-end Deep Image Matting: Introduction

 \section{Introduction}

-} \IEEEPARstart{I}{mage} matting refers to extracting the foreground alpha matte from an input image, requiring both hard labels for the explicit foreground or background and soft labels for the transition areas.
-Specifically, animal matting that aims at extracting the foreground animal from an image, plays an important role in many applications, e.g., virtual reality, augmented reality, entertainment, etc. Different categories of animals have the diverse appearance and furry details, which lay a great burden on image matting methods.
-How to recognize the semantic foreground or background as well as extract the fine detail for end-to-end animal matting remains challenging.
-However, this research topic is under-explored in the image matting community.
+Image matting refers to extracting the foreground alpha matte from an input image, requiring both hard labels for the explicit foreground or background and soft labels for the transition areas, which plays an important role in many applications, e.g., virtual reality, augmented reality, entertainment, etc. Typical foregrounds in image matting have furry details and diverse appearance, e.g., animal and portrait, which lay a great burden on image matting methods.
+How to recognize the semantic foregrounds or backgrounds as well as extracting the fine details for trimap-free natural image matting remains challenging in the image matting community.